Study Finds Employee Security Habits Reveal Risky Imbalance

 It’s human nature that people want to find an easier way to do things whether it be cleaning their house or completing tasks at work.
-Bending the rules are a means to an end.
-And motivation to access things even when we know we shouldn’t can driven by a variety of factors – whether it’s just being nosy or malicious.
+Bending the rules is a means to an end.
+And the motivation to access things even when we know we shouldn’t be driven by a variety of factors – whether it’s just being nosy or malicious.
 The survey revealed:

 - 1 out of every 3 employees admit to having bent the rules or found a security workaround in order to get something done for work – with more than 10 percent of respondents having done so regularly or on multiple occasions.